 V$X_3$ single crystals were obtained from HQ Graphene (Groningen, Netherlands).
-Due to the samples' high hygroscopicity and sensitivity to oxygen, the V$X_3$ samples were stored and handled under an inert gas (Ar) atmosphere in a glovebox environment to minimize air exposure.
+Due to the high hygroscopicity and oxygen sensitivity of the V$X_3$ samples, they were stored and handled under an inert atmosphere (Ar) in a glovebox to minimize air exposure.
 The samples were subjected to scotch tape exfoliation before being transferred to the experimental chamber to ensure a clean surface.
 The experimental chamber was maintained in dark conditions and at a high vacuum (5 × 10$^{-9}$ Torr) during the measurements.

 The preliminary V$X_3$ $L_{2,3}$ XAS measurements and RIXS measurements were obtained at the qRIXS end station, beamline 8.0.1 at the Advanced Light Source, Lawrence Berkeley National Laboratory, with a resolution of 0.3 eV \cite{chuang2022momentum}.
 High-resolution XAS and RIXS data were collected at the PEAXIS beamline at BESSY II, Germany, with a resolution of 80 meV \cite{schulz2020characterization}.